JohnVinyard/experiments/spectrogram-embedding/README.md

 ## Future Investigations

-- Is there a better way to choose negative examples.
+- Is there a better way to choose negative examples?
 It's possible, but hopefully unlikely, that negative examples are also semantically/perceptually similar to the anchor.
 As long as this happens infrequently, it probably doesn't matter